The Borough of Fareham has a variety of accessible areas of natural beauty from countryside to coastline.

 These partnerships include working with volunteer and community groups, private landowners such as farmers, local companies, schools and individuals within the Borough.

 Specialist advice is offered to any organisation, group or individual who is interested in the well being and future of Fareham's countryside.
 Advice includes habitat management, landscape enhancement, arboriculture and practical conservation skills.
-The 2017 Newsletter (18 MB) provides details of what work the Conservation volunteers get involved in and where they meet.

 The service creates opportunities for and undertakes educational and interpretation activities to enable people to gain a greater understanding of the countryside and the issues affecting it.